-- In keeping with the types of short fiction we publish, we will only review Science Fiction and Fantasy novels.
+- In keeping with the types of short fiction we publish, we will only review Science Fiction and Fantasy novels, anthologies, or collections.
 We do NOT publish or review Horror.

 - We will only accept books from small press publishers.

-- We will only accept a maximum of three books per publisher at a time.
+- We will only accept a maximum of two books per publisher at a time.

 - We understand that shipping and printing are expensive.
 Books can be in pdf format, sent to A&A’s submissions address with the following text in the subject line: SMALL PRESS NOVEL: (TITLE, PUBLISHER).
 However, we find paper copies much easier to read and prefer them.

 - Paper books and ARCs will be sent to A&A staff reviewers who specialize in subgenres.
 Please query for the proper mailing address.
 If the paper book needs to go to a staff reviewer in New York and ends up in South Carolina, you’ve wasted your postage.